scikit-hep/boost-histogram/README.md

 #### Source builds

-For a source build, for example from an "sdist" package, the only requirements are a C++14 compatible compiler.
-The compiler requirements are dictated by Boost.Histogram's C++ requirements: gcc >= 5.5, clang >= 3.8, msvc >= 14.1.
+For a source build, for example from an "SDist" package, the only requirements are a C++14 compatible compiler.
+The compiler requirements are dictated by Boost.Histogram's C++ requirements: gcc >= 5.5, clang >= 3.8, or msvc >= 14.1.
 You should have a version of pip less than 2-3 years old (10+).

 Boost is not required or needed (this only depends on included header-only dependencies).
-This library is under active development; you can install directly from GitHub if you would like.
+You can install directly from GitHub if you would like.

 ```bash
 python -m pip install git+https://github.com/scikit-hep/boost-histogram.git@develop
 ```

 ## Developing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to set up a development environment.

 ## Contributors